wp-plugins/sgr-nextpage-titles/readme.txt

 == Changelog ==

+= 1.2.1 =
+* Enhancements:
+	* Added rel attributes to the navigation links.
+	* Minor changes to the CSS, always minimal in order to make it simplest the user customization (work in progress).
+	* New WordPress 4.0 plugin icons added and new banner designed.
+* Bug fix:
+	* Check the existence of the $post variable that would generate an error in some conditions.

 = 1.2 =
 * New Features:
 	* Now you can add the "toc" option to your nextpage shortcode to autoscroll to the table of content.
 This feature is useful when the table of content is placed before the content.
-* Enhancements:
-	* Speeded up the "Get Subpage Title" through the use of the WordPress function `shortcode_parse_atts`, removed get_subpage_title function.

 = 1.1.4 =
 * Enhancements: